 General Santos is famous for two things: Manny Pacquiao and tuna.
 Lately though, the tuna part has been eclipsed by Manny Pacquiao.
 When I went back to Los Banos a week ago – the most common question asked of me was about Manny Pacquiao – have I see him or have a photo with him, have I seen his house or his mom, do I have his autograph yet, etc…

 Well, aside from Manny Pacquiao and tuna, an often overlook richness of of Gen San is it’s many seafoods.
 Here’s another seafood recipe I’ve enjoyed lately.
 I don’t have a charcoal griller yet so I’ve made do with pan-grilling them.

-1/2 cup naturally-fermented soy sauce (Kikkoman)
+- ½ cup naturally-fermented soy sauce (such as Kikkoman)

-1 tsp finely minced ginger
+- 1 tsp finely minced ginger

-1 tbsp sugar
+- 1 tbsp sugar

-1 tbsp sesame oil
+- 1 tbsp sesame oil

-1 tbsp chopped chives
+- 1 tbsp chopped chives